jkulton/golinks/WELCOME.md

 You just installed the golinks extension!

 Type `go/` into your Chrome address bar and press Enter to visit the extension's homepage.
 This page lists all your golinks.
-(You can also visit this page by pinning the extension, then click the icon and selecting **Options**)
+(You can also visit this page by pinning the extension, then clicking the extension's icon and selecting **Options**)

-Use a golink by typing `go/NAME` into your address bar and then pressing Enter to navigate.

 One golink comes preinstalled: [go/help](http://go/help).
 It leads to this doc!

+Use a golink by typing `go/NAME` into your address bar and then pressing Enter to navigate.

 ## Tips & Usage